Famous Antarctic Explorers: Shirase Nobu

 Growing up, he loved to read about the great explorers of the world, from Christopher Columbus and John Franklin to Ferdinand Magellan.

-Most Japanese thought the idea of exploring Antarctica was ridiculous, and so it was very difficult for Nobu to find a team and to fund his expedition.
+Most Japanese thought the idea of exploring Antarctica was ridiculous, and so it was very difficult for Nobu to find a team and fund his expedition.
 It wasn’t until he received support from Count Okuma, the former Premier of Japan, that he was finally able to finance his voyage.
-And so, on December 1, 1910, the Kainan Maru departed, en route to Antarctica via New Zealand.
+And so, on December 1, 1910, the Kainan Maru departed en route to Antarctica via New Zealand.

 Because of ongoing poor weather nearing the end of the austral summer, they ended up staying in Sydney, Australia, for the austral winter.
 Finally, on November 19, 1911, they headed toward Antarctica.